-The Ministry of Defence of the Republic of Azerbaijan ensures conduct of monitoring by the Office of the Personal Representative of the OSCE Chairperson-in-Office on the Conflict Dealt with by the OSCE Minsk Conference on the Line of Confrontation between the Armenian and Azerbaijani troops and at the state border.
+The Ministry of Defense of the Republic of Azerbaijan organize monitoring activity conducted by the Office of the Personal Representative of the OSCE Chairperson-in-Office on the Conflict Dealt with by the OSCE Minsk Conference on the Line of Confrontation between the Armenian and Azerbaijani troops and at the state border.

 International Arms Control activities in the Azerbaijan Army